Many families today are looking for a dog that is friendly, good with kids, and easy to train.

 Many people do not recommend standard goldendoodles for small apartments or spaces because of their active nature and size.
 Choosing a miniature goldendoodle may be wise if you have limited space for your dog.

-Even with the poodle breed as part of their DNA and their easier groomability, that does not mean the goldendoodle’s coat can be ignored!
+Even with their poodle DNA and easy groomability, the goldendoodle’s coat cannot be ignored!

 One of the keys to success in properly grooming your goldendoodle is to start when they are a puppy.
-If grooming and care is done regularly and gently from the start, the goldendoodle will become used to it and grooming can be done quickly.
+If you do grooming and care regularly and gently from the start, the goldendoodle will become used to it and you can get the grooming done quickly.

 So what are some of the best grooming practices?

 Goldendoodles should be brushed regularly, preferably several times a week.
-The best grooming method is to use a slicker brush that will work well with the curlier hair.
+The best grooming method is to use a slicker brush that will work well with curly hair.

 Since they are partly poodle, should you do regular trimming?